Get Tech Tips

-Once you understand the forces inside the valve it is quite simple and obvious and sadly devoid of any magic.
+Once you understand the forces inside the valve, it is quite simple, obvious, and sadly devoid of any magic.

 The Three Forces

-The TXV has two primary closing forces, namely the evaporator pressure via the internal or external equalizer depending on the valve type and the spring pressure.
-It also has one opening force, the bulb/ power head pressure.
+The TXV has two primary closing forces: the evaporator pressure via the internal or external equalizer (depending on the valve type) and the spring pressure.
+It also has one opening force: the bulb/powerhead pressure.

-The bulb is mounted on the suction line so the warmer the suction line the more wide open the valve will if the evaporator pressure remains the same and the colder the suction line the more the valve will close if the evaporator pressure remains the same.
+The bulb is mounted on the suction line, so the warmer the suction line, the more wide open the valve will if the evaporator pressure remains the same.
+The colder the suction line, the more the valve will close if the evaporator pressure remains the same.

-Most modern valves are externally equalized with the suction/evaporator pressure at the outlet of the evaporator, so the higher the suction pressure the more the valve will close if the suction temperature remains the same and the lower the suction pressure the more the valve will open if the suction pressure remains the same.
+Most modern valves are externally equalized with the suction/evaporator pressure at the outlet of the evaporator, so the higher the suction pressure, the more the valve will close if the suction temperature remains the same.
+The lower the suction pressure, the more the valve will open if the suction pressure remains the same.

-These two forces balance during operation with the spring adding some additional force so that the superheat can be set and maintained by the valve (to some degree).
-Without the pressure of the superheat spring assisting the external equalizer the pressures in the bulb and pressure in the evaporator will tend to exert the same force and therefore fail to modulate and control superheat… which by its very nature means that the temperature of the suction line needs to be greater than the saturation pressure in the coil.
+These two forces balance during operation, with the spring adding some additional force so that the superheat can be set and maintained by the valve (to some degree).
+Without the pressure of the superheat spring assisting the external equalizer, the pressures in the bulb and pressure in the evaporator will exert the same force, failing to modulate and control the superheat.
+That means that the temperature of the suction line needs to be greater than the saturation pressure in the coil.

-This occurs while running because the refrigerant is dynamically moving and as the valve adjusts the coil pressures and temperature also change until a balance of the three forces is achieved and the valve settles in on it’s designed superheat.
+That occurs while running because the refrigerant is dynamically moving.
+As the valve adjusts, the coil, pressures, and temperature also change until a balance of the three forces is achieved.
+Then, the valve settles in on its designed superheat.

 What is the Superheat When The System is Off?

-When the refrigerant stops flowing and the coil starts to warm up and the coil pressure starts to go up both the bulb and external equalizer forces rise equally but without refrigerant flow driven by the compressor pulling down the pressure in the suction line the valve goes shut due to the spring pressure.
+When the refrigerant stops flowing, the coil starts to warm up, the coil pressure starts to go up, and both the bulb and external equalizer forces rise equally.
+However, without refrigerant flow driven by the compressor pulling down the pressure in the suction line, the valve shuts due to the spring pressure.

 Clear as mud?
 Let me describe it in two practical ways you may have observed.